Hi there!

 🤓 Alternate option: Guided walking tour that includes totem poles?
 Another way to get a better appreciation for totem poles is to do a guided tour.
 And you can learn about totem poles and the rainforest through the Alaska rainforest walk and totem park small group tour.

 See more about best places to see totem poles in Ketchikan and more easy walking in Ketchikan.
+Also take a look at how you can see totem poles in Victoria.

 3. Lower Reid Falls Trail (Skagway)